Clock - Forestime Big Wooden Clock, Big, Natural Wood

 How long should pumping sessions last?

-Again, the length of your sessions can depend heavily on the above factors—mainly, how long do you have to pump and how many times does it make sense for you to pump in one day?
+Again, the length of your sessions can depend heavily on the above factors — mainly, how long do you have to pump and how many times does it make sense for you to pump in one day?
 But in general, the ideal pumping session usually lasts about 15 to 30 minutes.
 Remember, you’re trying to reach that 25- to 30-ounce goal in a 24-hour period, so calculate the time you need to pump based on that goal.

-Depending on your lifestyle and needs, there are a number of great insurance-covered breast pumps to choose from.
-But most working moms are looking for similar characteristics in their breast pump—quiet, powerful and easy to carry.
+are looking for similar characteristics in their breast pump — quiet, powerful and easy to carry.
 Some of the quietest breast pumps even make pumping on Zoom calls possible.

 Keeping in mind the above information about how often babies typically eat, how long to plan pumping sessions for and the ideal breast pumps for working moms, here are a few sample breastfeeding and pumping schedules to help make sure you get started on the right foot.